 We are an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws.
 We are also a "controlled company" under the Nasdaq listing rules, since Hongliang Li, our chief executive officer and director, through his holding company Polar Energy Company Limited, controls a majority of the voting power of our outstanding ordinary shares.
 As such, we are eligible for reduced public company reporting requirements for this and future filings.
 If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
-See "Prospectus Summary-Implications of Being a Foreign Private Issuer," and "Prospectus Summary-Implications of Being a Controlled Company".
+See "Prospectus Summary-Implications of Being an Emerging Growth Company", "Prospectus Summary-Implications of Being a Foreign Private Issuer," and "Prospectus Summary-Implications of Being a Controlled Company".